Analysing the Data-Driven Approach of Dynamically Estimating Positioning Accuracy: Experimentation and Results

 \subsection{Location estimate selection based on DAE}

 Having trained the two models, we proceed to the exemplification of their combined usage in a process of selecting a subset of position estimates, based on the confidence that the system claims over them.
 To do so, the following procedure is undertaken.
-Initially, both models provide their predictions on the previously unseen validation set: $M_1$ provides the position estimates, and $M_2$ the corresponding DAE.
-The outcomes for all data points of the validation set are sorted with respect to the estimated DAE values, thus starting from the position estimates in which $M_2$ assigns high certainty and moving towards the position estimates which $M_2$ predicts as being very erroneous.
-Figure~\ref{fig:sorted_by_DAE_ml_tril} offers an overview of the positioning system's performance with respect to different portions of the validation set, selected based on the DAE.
+Initially, both models provide their predictions on the previously unseen validation set: $M_1$ provides the position estimates, and $M_2$ provides the corresponding DAE.
+The outcomes for all data points of the validation set are sorted with respect to the estimated DAE values, thus starting from the position estimates in which $M_2$ assigns the highest certainty and moving towards the position estimates which $M_2$ predicts as being extremely erroneous.
+Figure~\ref{fig:sorted_by_DAE_ml_tril} offers an overview of the positioning system's performance with respect to different portions of the validation set selected based on the DAE.

 Depending on how selective a higher-level system needs to be regarding the accuracy that it requires from the positioning system, the threshold of acceptable DAE values can be set accordingly.
 The designer of the system may decide regarding the selection method to be used.
-One approach is to select a certain percentage of the most accurate position estimates, according to the DAE.
-Alternatively, a hard threshold of the acceptable DAE values can be set, irrespectively of the distribution of the DAE value in the studied dataset.
+One approach is to select a certain percentage of the most accurate location estimates, according to the DAE.
+Alternatively, a hard threshold of the acceptable DAE values can be set, irrespective of the distribution of the DAE values in the studied dataset.

 It is important to note that if it is assumed that the selection process is not done on-line for each message individually as the messages arrive sequentially, but cumulatively upon the collection of a dataset of a certain volume, then the distribution of the DAE values in this set can be considered available.
 Consequently, in that case, the median or any other percentile value of DAE of such an available set (as for instance, the test set of the current study) can be used as the threshold for selecting the required percentage of position estimates on which $M_2$ has assigned the highest certainty.
-On the other hand, if the use-case dictates an on-line decision, the corresponding distribution of the DAE values can be obtained by the validation set, which is known.
+On the other hand, if the use-case dictates an on-line selection process, the corresponding distribution of the DAE values can be obtained from the validation set, which is known.